 Unlike the battery-powered iFi hip-dac (above), this USB-only desktop DAC takes power from the computer that’s connected to it.
 It's still very portable, though, and you can still use this paperback-sized device in the garden, in a cafe, on the train... wherever you take your laptop.

 Despite the budget price, the iFi can handle PCM files up to 384kHz and DSD256 files.
 And it can also decode MQA, which is impressive in this price bracket.

 It sounds great, easily outperforming the sound card in a typical laptop and lending plenty of authority and weight to your favourite tracks.
 For the money, the Zen DAC is up there with the best at this price and a great headphone amplifier for those on a tight budget.

-Read the full review: iFi Zen DAC
+Read the full iFi Zen DAC review

-But once you do fire it up, you'll struggle to find a weakness - the soundstage is excellent, managing to be precise, layered and neatly arranged, while the tonal balance is even-handed and utterly convincing.
-But it's the dynamics that really impressed us the most.
+It shows.
+The soundstage is excellent, managing to be precise, layered and neatly arranged, while the tonal balance is even-handed and utterly convincing.
+But it's the dynamics that really impress us the most.
 This headphone amplifier has to be heard to be believed.

 Read the full Chord DAVE review

 Maybe the best over-ear headphones are more your thing?